1561 celestial phenomenon over Nuremberg: Symbolism

-According to author Jason Colavito, the woodcut broadsheet became known in modern culture after being published in Carl Jung's 1958 book Flying Saucers: A Modern Myth of Things Seen in the Skies, a book which analyzed the archetypal meaning of UFOs.
-Jung expressed a view that the spectacle was most likely a natural phenomenon with religious and military interpretations overlying it.
-"If the UFOs were living organisms, one would think of a swarm of insects rising with the sun, not to fight one another but to mate and celebrate the marriage flight."
+According to author Jason Colavito, the woodcut broadsheet became known in modern culture outside of Germany after being published in Carl Jung's 1958 book Flying Saucers: A Modern Myth of Things Seen in the Skies, a book which analyzed the archetypal meanings of UFO sightings.
+Jung expressed a view that the spectacle was most likely a natural phenomenon interpreted from the perspective of religious and military imagery familiar to Europeans in the 16th century.
+Still, the purpose of Jung's analysis focused on the symbology of the broadsheet and only judged hypotheses as asides.